 The result of a 2007 study showed that periodontitis, caused by a buildup of bacteria on the teeth and in the gums, is worse in people with vitamin C deficiency.
 Periodontitis, or gum disease, is a contributing factor to discoloration of teeth as gums recede and expose the darker roots of the teeth.
 Vitamin C is just one small influencer of this inflammatory condition that afflicts 30% of the population.
 But it emphasizes that good nutrition contributes to all parts of general health, including oral wellness.

 Apart from these remedies that can be used as preventive measures, other dental remedies abound which help to improve or restore teeth whiteness.
 Some of them include:

 - Good Oral Hygiene

 Almost everyone knows good homecare habits help to keep our teeth and mouth healthy and fresh.
 It’s good practice to brush at least twice daily.
-Brushing for two or three minutes each time and brushing every tooth gently and in circular motions helps remove plaque and food.
+Brushing for two or three minutes each time and brushing with a quality electric brush regularly helps remove plaque and food.
 Flossing the teeth also helps to keep the mouth clean and free of food remnants that are stuck in the teeth and gum.
 In addition, teeth whitening toothpaste is also becoming more popular with people that need to know what causes yellow teeth.
 They won’t remove embedded stain, but they can help prevent more of it.